psyill/blueprint-vim-syntax/README.md

 # blueprint-vim-syntax

-Vim syntax highlighting for Blueprint and Soong build files, as used in AOSP
+Vim syntax highlighting for Blueprint and Soong build files, as the ones used in AOSP.